 But just as you need to keep managing expectations, especially your own, you need to maintain alignment between all stakeholders - because motivations are more likely to change the longer it takes.
 “Selling your business can be like death by a thousand cuts,” said Guy, commenting on the often protracted process of chipping and looking for skeletons in the closet.

 A co-founder who is motivated to stay and run the business can also help you get a better exit.
 “My co-founder is staying in the business to manage the transition, which not only reassures the buyer but has allowed me to leave,” said James.

 Guy highlighted the importance of good advisers.
 “You will be judged by the company you keep; so get the best advisers you can afford to deal with the buyer’s heavyweights, especially if it’s a trade sale.”

-Edward Persse, a partner at Osborne Clarke who hosted the event, stressed the importance of preparing for due diligence and what you should expect from your advisers.
+Edward Persse, a partner at Osborne Clarke, stressed the importance of preparing for due diligence and what you should expect from your advisers.

-This point was reinforced by Rob Douglas, an associate director at RBC Wealth Management which also supported the event.“Business owners are often so focused on the sale and making sure it goes through that they put off planning their wealth and what they will do next,” he explained.
-“We try to speak to them early enough to help them understand what they need to make from an exit for the life they want afterwards and how to plan their wealth so they can focus on their future.”
+Rob Douglas, an associate director at RBC Wealth Management cautioned that, “business owners are often so focused on the sale and making sure it goes through that they put off planning their wealth and what they will do next,” he explained.
+“We try to speak to them early enough to help them understand what they need to make from an exit for the life they want afterward and how to plan their wealth so they can focus on their future.”